crate/cloud-reference/docs/overview.rst

 Projects
 ========

-The Projects page shows an overview of all current projects within the organization, together with their timestamp of creation, project ID, and region of deployment.
+The Projects page shows an overview of all current projects within the selected organization, together with their timestamp of creation, project ID, and region of deployment.